Arc'teryx Beta AR Review

 This shell is made of both 80D and 40D face fabrics backed with a lightweight Gore-Tex Pro membrane.
 Most of the face fabric is the lighter and more supple 40D, with the 80D reinforcing the shoulders.
 It includes all the stellar features found on the other Arc'teryx jackets we have tested over the years, such as a four-point adjustable storm hood and water-tight zippers.
 But what we really love about the Beta AR is its collar.

-The collar is a separate piece of material from the hood, meaning it wraps and seals all the way around your neck, and is incredibly cozy and comfortable.
+The collar is a separate piece of material from the hood, meaning it wraps and seals all the way around your neck and is incredibly cozy and comfortable.
 It is easily the most comfortable collar in this review and leaves plenty of room underneath for warm layers or a buff to help keep your neck and face warm.
-The newest incarnation of the Beta AR sports a lower hemline to ensure it stays tucked in to a harness better.
+The newest incarnation of the Beta AR sports a lower hemline to ensure it stays tucked into a harness better.

 Weight

 At 16.5 ounces for a size large, the Beta AR is a moderately heavy and relatively bulky jacket.
-Although this weight normally wouldn't be considered "heavy," this is a comparative review, so we are holding it to a standard set by the other jackets.
-It is slightly lighter than the Patagonia Galvanized Jacket, but nowhere near as light, or as packable, as its Arc'teryx cousin, the Alpha FL.
+Although this weight normally wouldn't be considered “heavy,” this is a comparative review, so we are holding it to a standard set by the other jackets.

 Mobility and Fit

-This shell is cut to Arc'teryx's "Athletic Fit," standard, meaning that it includes plenty of room underneath for layering.
+This shell is cut to Arc'teryx's “Athletic Fit” standard, meaning that it includes plenty of room underneath for layering.
 To us, it felt a bit bulky and baggy in the chest.
-While it is designed to allow plenty of layering underneath, we feel that the cut of this jacket could hardly be called "athletic."
+While it is designed to allow plenty of layering underneath, we feel that the cut of this jacket could hardly be called “athletic.”
 Additionally, the heavyweight Gore-Tex Pro membrane is stiff and crinkly, making this one of the least mobile jackets available.

 Venting and Breathability

-Whether we were wearing this jacket while skinning uphill, or while testing it specifically in our stationary bike test, we found the combination of 40D and 80D fabrics, along with the Gore-Tex Pro membrane, to be very hot and sweaty.
+Whether we were wearing this jacket while skinning uphill or while testing it specifically in our stationary bike test, we found the combination of 40D and 80D fabrics, along with the Gore-Tex Pro membrane, to be very hot and sweaty.

 Features